List of Terms related to Strain Measurement

-The maximum values specified are permissible only for installation on materials featuring excellent heat conduction characteristics (e.g. steel of sufficient thickness).
+The maximum values specified are permissible only for installation on materials having excellent heat conduction characteristics (e.g. steel of sufficient thickness).

-Strain gauge measurements on plastic materials, and similar materials with poor heat conduction characteristics, require a reduction of the excitation voltage or switch-on period (impulse operation).
+Strain gauge measurements for plastic materials and similar materials with poor heat conduction characteristics require a reduction of the excitation voltage or of a switch-on period (impulse operation).

 |Transverse sensitivity||The transverse sensitivity is the ratio of the sensitivity of a strain gauge transverse to the measuring grid direction to its sensitivity in the measuring grid direction.
 The transverse sensitivity is stated on strain gauge packages.|